What is Nausea?

 Heartburn occurs when the contents of your stomach travel up into your esophagus after you eat something.
 It can cause discomfort and even nausea.
 If you experience it often, there’s a chance you could have gastroesophageal reflux disease, or GERD, which usually causes heartburn several times a week.

 Certain medicines, including some antibiotics, can cause nausea.
 Chemotherapy is a medical treatment known for causing this type of side effect, but other drugs you might take for a number of reasons can cause nausea as well.
 Make sure you check the possible side effects of medications before taking them, such as nausea occurring when taking medicine on an empty stomach, as not knowing this could happen can be uncomfortable and even scary.
+Nausea may occur when taking medicine on an empty stomach, and not knowing this in advance can be uncomfortable and even scary.

 Pregnancy frequently causes nausea, especially in the early stages.
 Many pregnant women experience nausea in the mornings, leading people to call this symptom “morning sickness.”
 Around 80 percent of pregnant people experience at least some sort of morning sickness, and it can be very uncomfortable.
 They can sometimes manage it by avoiding foods that cause nausea, as well as overly sugary, salty, or fatty foods; eating crackers and drinking water can calm the stomach and minimize severity.